Sparsh225/UnitConvertorApp/README.md

 # UnitConvertorApp
-This App is been Made using android Studio which converts kg into pounds
+This Application is been Made using android Studio which converts kg into pounds